 “Psychology has always interested me and this is why I chose to study it at A-Level.
 I have enjoyed looking into different studies and applying my knowledge to explain why certain people do certain things.
 Perhaps more importantly for me are the research skills I have developed from studying Psychology as they have been a huge advantage when studying my other Science subjects.”

 Psychology is the scientific study of behaviour and mental processes.
 It examines how behaviour differs across cultures and gender using scientific methods used in subjects like biology and physics to explain human behaviour.

 This qualification offers an engaging and effective introduction to Psychology.
 Students will learn the fundamentals of the subject and develop skills valued by Higher Education (HE) and employers, including critical analysis, independent thinking, research and communication.

-In year two (A-Level only), a range of options is available, students will study three main themes, typically these would be Schizophrenia, Relationships and Addiction.
+In year two, a range of options is available, students will study three main themes, typically these would be Schizophrenia, Relationships and Addiction.
 In studying these topics in depth, students build upon the knowledge and skills they have developed in the first year of the course and continue to use a range of approaches and research methods.

 In both years, students will design and carry out research projects of their own working in small research teams.
 There is also a significant element of independent learning to be undertaken, particularly in the first term of each year, students, therefore need to be self-motivated and organised.

 Psychology is one of the most popular Undergraduate degree courses.
 In previous years, over a third of students taking this A-Level at Settle College have gone on to study Psychology or a Psychology related degree at university.
 It is an accepted qualification for many Higher Education courses.
 Psychology contributes to many fields including Education, Health and Social Care, Medicine, Sport, Law and some aspects of Business.